 You can become a private inspector for RRIO if you register, complete a training class, and have at least one of these certifications:

 The only way to register as a Private Inspector is to use our new online registration program.
 Please read the instructions listed below before you register.

 See the training schedule, located in the Meetings & Events box on the right-hand side of this website, to find available RRIO Private Inspector training classes.
-After you've registered and completed a RRIO training class, you will be a qualified rental housing inspector.
+After you've registered, completed a RRIO training class, and paid the appropriate fees, you will be a qualified rental housing inspector.
 You can choose to have your name and contact information available on our website in our inspector directory.
 Property owners will have access to this directory and may contact you when they need a RRIO inspection.

 The fee for a two-year registration as a private qualified rental housing inspector is $200.
 You must pay the fee to complete your registration.
 Private inspectors must also participate in the City’s RRIO inspector training.
 The training fee is $50 and can be paid in advance of the training.
 Private inspector registration and payments must be made through the online system.